 Since the bedroom is a place to wind down and relax before you go to sleep, you can manipulate paint colours for your own personal benefit.
 In a way, painting your bedroom can be used as a stress management tool.
 Below is a list of the most relaxing colours that can help you live a more laid back and stress free life.

-Green paint is one of the best paint colour ideas for bedrooms.
+All relaxing bedroom ideas start with the colour green.
+Green paint is definitely one of the best paint colour ideas for bedrooms.
 The reason why green is so restful and calming is because it reminds us of nature.
 Research has shown that green diffuses anxiety and helps us feel more calm yet refreshed.

 Within the green family, pale yellow greens and beige greens are the most soothing.
 Green has been shown to also increase productivity.
 If your bedroom is multipurpose, for example if you have a desk or a futon in the same room, green is an ideal colour since it is lively yet relaxing.